March 30, 2015 at 12:04 pm

 Your email address will not be published.
 Required fields are marked *

-TFS presents its SPECIAL SCREENING EVENT, the eighth programme in SEASON 71, on SUNDAY, February 24, 2019 at THE KINGSWAY THEATRE*!
-Join us for two Depression-era films about the use...
+TFS presents its SPECIAL SCREENING EVENT, the tenth programme in SEASON 71, on SUNDAY, April 28, 2019 at THE KINGSWAY THEATRE*!
+Join us for two films involving hard-drinking men....

 Fall/Winter Monday Night Film Buffs Series